awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 ## Ongoing replication with Amazon DocumentDB as a target<a name="CHAP_Target.DocumentDB.data-mapping.ongoing-replication"></a>

-If ongoing replication \(change data capture, CDC\) is enabled for Amazon DocumentDB as a target, AWS DMS versions 3\.5\.0 and later provide a performance improvement that is twenty times greater than in prior releases\.
+If ongoing replication \(change data capture, CDC\) is enabled for Amazon DocumentDB as a target, AWS DMS versions 3\.5\.0 and higher provide a performance improvement that is twenty times greater than in prior releases\.
 In prior releases where AWS DMS handles up to 250 records per second, AWS DMS now handles approximately 5000 records/second\.
 AWS DMS also ensures that documents in Amazon DocumentDB stay in sync with the source\.
 When a source record is created or updated, AWS DMS must first determine which Amazon DocumentDB record is affected by doing the following:
 + If the source record has a column named `_id`, the value of that column determines the corresponding `_id` in the Amazon DocumentDB collection\.
 + If there is no `_id` column, but the source data has a primary key or unique index, then AWS DMS uses that key or index value as the `_id` for the Amazon DocumentDB collection\.
 + If the source record doesn't have an `_id` column, a primary key, or a unique index, then AWS DMS matches all of the source columns to the corresponding fields in the Amazon DocumentDB collection\.